 Satisfactory Academic Progress

-Mercer’s Satisfactory Academic Progress standard is used to determine if an enrolled student is making satisfactory academic progress in his or her educational program, regardless of whether or not he or she is receiving Title IV aid.
+Mercer’s Satisfactory Academic Progress (SAP) policy is used to determine if an enrolled student is making satisfactory academic progress in his or her educational program, regardless of whether or not he or she is receiving Title IV aid.
 The SAP policy provides a consistent application of standards to all students, ensuring both the quality of academic work and the completion of a student’s program within the maximum time frame.
-Mercer’s SAP Policy provides that a student’s academic performance will be evaluated at the end of each semester.
+Mercer’s SAP policy provides that a student’s academic performance will be evaluated at the end of each semester.

-The SAP policy will measure:
+The SAP policy measures:

 - Qualitative Standard – Cumulative GPA a student must achieve at each evaluation checkpoint